 There are quite a few differences between guitars within the "acoustic guitar" range: shape, types of wood and, of course, the cost.
 All of those things may make one guitar better than another, or at very least make them sound different.
 But, for a first-time buyer and player, most of these differences won't be very relevant or noticeable, and you can ignore any references to the types of wood, etc. as this kind of info is there mostly for the benefit of more experienced players.

-'Super Jumbo' Acoustics
+'Super Jumbo' Acoustic Guitars

 One particular type that may stand out is the super jumbo-shaped guitar, such as the Gibson J200.
 It has a body that's slightly larger and curvier than a dreadnought shape.
 This produces a sound that's louder and richer, though perhaps nothing a beginner guitarist will notice at first.
 Super Jumbo guitars are definitely too big as a first guitar for a younger player, and the shape is not as popular as dreadnought... but it found favour with many players over the years: Bob Dylan, The Beatles, Sheryl Crow, Oasis and many others!
 Check out Noel Gallagher playing a super jumbo acoustic:

 There are also Electro-Acoustic Guitars available.
-They are basically just like the usual acoustic guitars, but come with built-in preamp, which means they can also be plugged to an amp or directly to the PA.
+They are basically just like the usual acoustic guitars, but come fitted with a built-in preamp, which means they can also be plugged to an amp or directly to the PA.
 This is a useful feature if the player performs live, or plans to do so.
 If you're just a beginner who just wants to play at home, getting an electro-acoustic is not necessary, really.

 Acoustic Guitar Pros and Cons